-- Is there an idea you’re constantly reading articles and watching videos about?
+- Is there an idea you’re constantly reading articles or watching videos about?

-- Have you had an intellectual experience that you just can’t stop thinking about?
+- Have you encountered a problem or concept that you just can’t stop thinking about?

 Virtually all of Stanford’s undergraduates live on campus.
-Write a note to your future roommate that reveals something about you or that will help your roommate – and us — know you better.
-(100 to 250 words)
+Write a note to your future roommate that reveals something about you or that will help your roommate – and us – get to know you better.

-- What should he or she know about you?
+- What should your roommate know about you?

-- Are you a lover of the outdoors who will be careful not to track in dirt?
+- Are you a lover of the outdoors, but will always be careful not to track in dirt?